-Even though the earthquake causes are known, there is no instruments that is invented to detect them in advance.
+Even though the earthquake causes are known, there are no instruments that are invented to detect them in advance.
 Therefore earthquakes cannot be predicted in advance.

 Q.4.
 While taking off the sweater sometimes crackling sound occurs.
 Explain

-Due to the friction between the sweater and the body when it is taken off, the woolen sweater gets charged.
+Due to the friction between the sweater and the body when it is taken off, the woollen sweater gets charged.
 So, the crackling sound is heard in this process.

 Q.5.
 When we touch a charged body it loses its charge.
 Explain why?

-The charges gets conducted to the earth through our body when we touch it and the conductor loses its charge.
+The charges get conducted to the earth through our body when we touch it and the conductor loses its charge.
 This phenomenon is known as electric discharge.

 Richter scale is used to measure the destructive energy of an earthquake.
 The scale has a reading from 1 to 10.